NegVSR: Augmenting Negatives for Generalized Noise Modeling in Real-World Video Super-Resolution

 \subsection{Implementation Details}

 \textbf{Training Setting. }We adopt the training setting of RealBasicVSR~\cite{RealBasicVSR} and train our NegVSR using the REDS~\cite{reds} dataset.
+Noise sequences are gathered from the FLIR training dataset ($V_{od}$).
 We employ the high-order degradation bank~\cite{Real_ESRGAN} to synthesize the training input.
 The size of $V_{hr}$ and $V_{lr}$ are $256\times256$ and $64\times64$, respectively.
+And we configure the patch size to be $4\times4$.
 Throughout the training process, the time length of the sequence $t$ fixes to 15.
 The flip inversion is employed to augment the sequence at each iteration.
 Setting batch size to 2.
-Optimizer adopts Adam~\cite{adam}.
+Optimizer adopts Adam.
 The SPyNet~\cite{spynet} model generates the optical flow estimation in the alignment module, and the SPyNet does not participate in the gradient backpropagation during the training process.

 The training process comprises two distinct stages: pre-training and fine-tuning.
-During the pre-training phase, the model is trained for 300k iterations while maintaining the learning rate of $1\times10^{-4} $ and employing the $\mathcal{L}_{Aug-NP}$.
+During the pre-training phase, the model is trained for 100k iterations while maintaining the learning rate of $1\times10^{-4} $ and employing the $\mathcal{L}_{Aug-NP}$.
 The fine-tuning stage consisted of 150k iterations, where the learning rate is set to $5\times10^{-5}$.
 The loss function settings are consistent with Equ.~\ref{eq:Loss_all}.

-\textbf{Network Config. } In comparison to other VSR methods, we configure the propagation module ResBlock to 10 layers, with pre-training involving 100k iterations.
-We maintain a consistent number of fine-tuning iterations and set the ResBlock in the clean module to 20 layers.
+\textbf{Network Config. }We configure the propagation module ResBlock to 10 layers and set the ResBlock in the clean module to 20 layers.
 Additionally, the convolution kernel size is fixed at $3\times3$, and the number of middle channels is set to 64.

-Since the full model requires expensive training computations, in the ablation experiment, we modify the ResBlock number to 1 while keeping the number of pre-training iterations to 300k.
-The remaining settings are kept consistent with the description in the Training Setting.